tableau/connector-plugin-sdk/docs/gallery-submission.md

 ### Step 9: Get beta-testing feedback from five customers.

-Once your connector is added to the Extension Gallery, you'll need to beta-test your connector with at least **five customers** before your connector can move to a General Audience (GA) release.
+After your connector is added to the Extension Gallery, you'll need to beta-test your connector with at least **five customers** before your connector can move to a General Audience (GA) release.
 While you'll be able to catch most issues with the TDVT suite, customer testing helps refine your results.
 Customers often have unique environments that need to be tested to ensure that everything works as expected.

 Customers can find our beta test scenarios and [Beta feedback form](https://forms.gle/xjWGk86tv8eD43Mk7) on the feedback button in the Extension Gallery.
 Note that the feedback form is specific to your connector, and you will be able to monitor the progress of the beta test on your own.
 The total beta testing process shouldn't take more than 30 minutes for a customer to complete.